 Develop simple indicators of economic and social impact of rural roads and monitor them in the project areas;

-Achieve incremental (and measurable) improvements to asset management performance in the project areas over a three year period.
+Achieve incremental (and measurable improvements to asset management performance in the project areas over the duration of the project.

-Capacity building is an integral part of the project and involves providing advice and know-how to local staff to improve local asset management performance (objective 5).
-Allied to this a researcher in Sierra Leone and one in Uganda are being trained to undertake research via research degrees whose outcomes are intimately linked to the objectives of the GEM project.
+Capacity building is an integral part of the project and involves providing advice and know-how to local staff to improve local asset management performance.
+Allied to this a researcher in Sierra Leone and one in Uganda are being trained to undertake research via research degrees whose outcomes are intimately linked to the objectives of the project.
 In addition, students undertaking the University of Birmingham's Masters programme in Road Management and Engineering are also offered the opportunity to undertake associated research projects.

 The project is being implemented in three phases:

-Formulation phase (December 2015 – June 2016): This included development of a detailed implementation methodology and achievement of objectives 1 to 4, selection of participating countries, establishment of a Project Implementation Team (PIT) consisting of representatives of the four participating regions and the project team.
+Formulation phase (December 2015 – June 2016): This included development of a detailed implementation methodology and achievement of objectives 1 to 4, selection of participating countries and the establishment of a Project Implementation Team (PIT) consisting of representatives of the four participating regions and the project team.

 The ultimate beneficiaries of the project are rural communities in sub-Sahara Africa.
-Three AfCAP partner countries have been selected to engage in the implementation phase of the project: Sierra Leone, Uganda and Zambia, together with a proposed local road authority in each of these countries.
-The Department of Transport and Public Works, Western Cape Government, South Africa has also agreed to participate in order to provide the selected AfCAP countries with an exemplar of best practice in rural road asset management.
-For knowledge sharing and capacity building purposes, all AfCAP member countries will be represented in the PIT meetings.
+Three AfCAP partner countries have been selected to engage in the implementation phase of the project: Sierra Leone, Uganda and Zambia.
+One district road agency in each of these countries has been identified for piloting the project approaches.
+The Uganda National Roads Authority (UNRA) is participating as an agency responsible for rural roads.
+The Department of Transport and Public Works, Western Cape Government, South Africa, is participating as an exemplar of best practice in rural road asset management.

 Mobilisation Report, December 2015

 Research paper, Specification for Rural Road Asset Management Performance, March 2016